WeneXD/Nameless/README.md

 You need to manually create the folder in which the images from posts are saved to.
 Create the folder inside the `img` folder.

-No way other way of moderation other than deleting posts manually through SQL queries and deleting the pics from `img/posts`.
+No proper way of moderation other than deleting posts manually through SQL queries and deleting the pics from `img/posts`.